LLNL/axom/src/components/shroud/docs/reference.rst

 options applied at the outer most level apply to inner groups.
 Options set on a class apply to all methods in that class.

+debug

+  Print additional comments in generated files that may be useful for debugging.

 library